Appsar/UI-Junkyard/README.md

 # UI-Junkyard

-A project for me to train my React and Tailwind skills in a fun website that will have alot of random features and functions.
+A project for me to train my React and Tailwind skills and learn TypeScript in a fun website that will have alot of random features and functions.

 # React + Vite